dungtl2003/snipping-tool/README.md

 - Drag the mouse to select the area you want to record.
 - Press instead of dragging to record the whole screen.
 - Press any key to cancel recording.
-- When recording, you can drag the timer button to move it around.
+- When recording, you can drag the timer button to move it around using the right mouse button.
-- Press the timer button to stop recording.
+- Left-click on the timer button to pause/resume the recording.

 #### Play the video